 The effect of these symptoms can be summarized with three C’s: control, cravings, consequences.
 Addiction alters people’s brains so that they crave a substance or activity.
 Their lives become controlled by that substance or activity.
 They will continue the addiction despite adverse consequence they experience.

-Scheduling Addiction Therapy at Thriveworks Fort Worth
+Scheduling Addiction Therapy at Thriveworks Counseling in Fort Worth, TX

 Did you recognize any of addiction’s symptoms either in your own life or in the life of someone you love?
 If so, you are not alone.
 Many people are fighting, and many people are finding healing and treatment.
 Support is available.
 The counselors and therapists at Thriveworks Fort Worth are ready to start a healing journey with you.
 When you contact our office, know that…